ParulK-bhardwaj/thali-react-responsive/README.md

 # ACS-1320 React Project
-The goal of this tutorial is to make a site for SFPOPOS (San Francisco Privately Owned Public Open Spaces).
+The goal of this tutorial is to make a site for SFPOPOS (San Francisco Privately Owned Public Open Spaces) using React.
+React is a library for creating user interfaces.

 # Getting Started with Create React App